KIMTAEWON25/medical_AI/README.md

 # MRI Modality (t1ce, bb, others) Classification

-This repository includes an MRI Modality Classification model that sorts MRI images into specific sequences:

-T1-weighted post-contrast (T1ce), Black Blood (BB), and other sequences.
-The model is designed to analyze scans across three different axial, sagittal, and coronal utilize the full spectrum of spatial information available in brain tissue imaging.
+The MRI Modality Classification model housed in this repository is adept at categorizing MRI images into T1-weighted post-contrast (T1ce), Black Blood (BB), and various other sequences.
+This model meticulously processes scans along the axial, sagittal, and coronal planes to capture a complete range of spatial detail in cerebral imaging.
+Training for this model is fortified by a dataset comprising patient data from Asan Medical Center (272 patients) and Seoul National University Bundang Hospital (543 patients), enriching its learning capacity and accuracy in clinical diagnostics.
-The learning data consists of AMC(AsanMedicalCenter) 272, Snubh(Seoul National University Bundang Hospital) 543 patient data.

 ## **Model Architecture**